 AKITA/HUSKY HYBRIDS & AKC AKITAS

-PUPPIES ARE HERE!
+PUPPIES ARE READY TO GO!

 * I want to apologize to all who have tried to contact me in the last year.
 To put it bluntly - I have had the worst year of my life, and I almost completely closed myself off to the outside world, not only puppy buyers but family and friends also.
 I can only imagine what some of you must have thought of me when your attempts to contact me went unanswered.
 I am truly sorry, and I hope I am seeing "The light at the end of the tunnel".